rafaelurrutiasilva/Proxmox_on_Nuc/README.md

 ## Introduction<br>
 **Greetings!**
 _...and welcome to our project.
-This project is a part of a series of projects with the end goal of setting up a complete virtualized, automated, and monitored IT-Enviroment as a part of our internship on SMHI's IT-department.
+This project is a the first project in a series of projects with the end goal of setting up a complete virtualized, automated, and monitored IT-Enviroment as a part of our internship on SMHI's IT-department (The Swedish Meteorological and Hydrological Institute) headquarters in Norrköping.
 The second goal of these projects are also supposed to serve as a set-up guide here on Github for anyone and everyone that wants to follow along! we will link every project to each other aswell._<br>

 **Filip Andersson and Jonatan Högild**
 <!-- Inledning - Bakgrund och syfte.
 Eventuell översiktbild här -->